asurazur/network-sungka/Readme.md

 Flow
 1. Connect Two Computers
 2. Prompt Names
 3. Client / Challenger will chose who will go first
-4. Logic ng Game
+4. Game Logic

 End Condition:
 - If it's a players turn and they don't have legal moves i.e they don't have shells on their side